amaged/auto_doc_gen/README.md

 ====================

-"Quickly" generate a formatted "baseline" output of all operation commands, A Cumulus Customer asked the Consulting for a troubleshooting guide and this would help them get started.
+"Quickly" generate a formatted "baseline" output of all operation commands, My Customer asked for a troubleshooting guide and this would help them get started.

 Other reasons: